paolofalcoruegg/axp/README.md

 - [ ] Using plugs rather than soldered connections
 - [ ] Making serial connection more robust

 On top of that, interactions should be overhauled.
-FFT-based peak decomposition with narrow frequency bins could be very interesting to isolate the highest amplitude frequencies and demonstrate how these can cause Faraday waves.
-Personally, I would be interested in miniaturising the installation into a smaller yet fully sealed container.
+FFT-based peak decomposition with narrow frequency bins could be used to isolate the highest amplitude frequencies.
+Having found the fundamental frequencies of a music piece at a given time could then be used to demonstrate how even complex pieces can be reduced to simple sinusoids.

+Personally, I would also be interested in miniaturising the installation into a smaller yet fully sealed container.
+There is definitely also scope for other interactions such as building a sequencer that the visitor can control.

 </details>